Television film: Examples

 ABC's Battlestar Galactica: Saga of a Star World premiered to an audience of over 60 million people on September 17, 1978.

 The most-watched television movie of all time was ABC's The Day After, which premiered on November 20, 1983, to an estimated audience of 100 million people.
 The film depicted America after a nuclear war with the Soviet Union, and was the subject of much controversy and discussion at the time of its release due to its graphic nature and subject matter.
-The BBC’s 1984 television film Threads earned a similar reputation in the United Kingdom as it followed two families and workers of Sheffield City Council in the run up and aftermath of a nuclear war.
+The BBC's 1984 television film Threads earned a similar reputation in the United Kingdom as it followed two families and workers of Sheffield City Council in the run up and aftermath of a nuclear war.
 The two are often compared on aspects such as realism.

 Another popular and critically acclaimed television movie was 1971's Duel, written by Richard Matheson, directed by Steven Spielberg and starring Dennis Weaver.
 Such was the quality and popularity of Duel that it was released to cinemas in Europe and Australia, and had a limited theatrical release to some venues in the United States and Canada.
 The 1971 made-for-TV movie Brian's Song was also briefly released to theatres after its success on television, and was even remade in 2001.
 In some instances, television movies of the period had more explicit content included in the versions prepared to be exhibited theatrically in Europe.
 Examples of this include The Legend of Lizzie Borden, Helter Skelter, Prince of Bel Air and Spectre.

 Many television movies released in the 1970s were a source of controversy, such as Linda Blair's 1974 film Born Innocent and 1975's Sarah T. - Portrait of a Teenage Alcoholic, as well as 1976's Dawn: Portrait of a Teenage Runaway and its 1977 sequel, Alexander: The Other Side of Dawn, which were vehicles for former Brady Bunch actress Eve Plumb.
 Another significant film was Elizabeth Montgomery's portrayal of a rape victim in the drama A Case of Rape (1974).
+Another source of criticism directly against the government was Nonoy Marcelo, who urges the Marcoses to release his 1978 animated film Tadhana theatrically instead of being premiered at television.